Judy Blume: Media adaptations

 The first media adaptation of Blume's novels was the production of a TV film based on Blume's novel Forever that premiered on CBS in 1978.
 Forever is the story of two teenagers in high school, Katherine Danziger and Michael Wagner, who fall in love for the first time.
 The film starred Stephanie Zimbalist as Katherine Danziger and Dean Butler as Michael Wagner.
 A decade later, in 1988, Blume and her son wrote and executive produced a small film adaptation of Otherwise Known as Sheila the Great.
 The film was later shown on ABC.
 In 1995, a Fudge TV series was produced based on Blume's novel Fudge-a-Mania.
 The show ran from 1995 to 1997 with the first season aired on ABC and the second on CBS.
 The series starred Jake Richardson as Peter Warren Hatcher, the storyteller, and Luke Tarsitano as Farley Drexel "Fudge" Hatcher.

 In 2012, Blume's 1981 novel Tiger Eyes was adapted into a film version.
 This was the first of Blume's novels to be turned into a theatrical feature film.
 Tiger Eyes is the story of a teenage girl, Davey, who struggles to cope with the sudden death of her father, Adam Wexler.
 The screenplay was co-written by Blume and her son, Lawrence Blume, who was also the director.
 Tiger Eyes stars Willa Holland as Davey and Amy Jo Johnson as Gwen Wexler.

 Blume is the subject of the 2018 song "Judy Blume" by Amanda Palmer.
 Thematically, the song explains to the listener Blume's role in Palmer's adolescent life.
 The song explains Blume's books as influential in Palmer's understanding of intimate and female-centered subjects such as puberty, menstruation, and the male gaze, and universal subjects like molestation, eating disorders, poverty, grief, and parental divorce.

-She is the subject of the documentary film Judy Blume Forever, which premiered at the 2023 Sundance Film Festival.
+She is the subject of the Peabody Award-winning documentary Judy Blume Forever, which premiered at the 2023 Sundance Film Festival.

 Are You There God?
-It’s Me, Margaret was announced as a feature film in February 2021.
-A trailer for the movie was released January 2023.
-It has an expected theatrical release date of April 28, 2023.
+It's Me, Margaret. was released as a feature film in 2023.

+In 2025 her novel Forever was adapted into a Netflix series show.